yukito-n/bpo_test2/README.md

 ```

 The backend will be available on `http://localhost:8080` and the emulator on port `8081`.
 Environment variables like `FIRESTORE_EMULATOR_HOST` are set automatically.
 Use `docker-compose down` to stop all containers.

+Note: Docker Compose v2 ignores the `version` field, so it has been removed from `docker-compose.yml`.

+If you see an error such as `Bind for 0.0.0.0:8081 failed: port is already allocated`, another process is already using that port.
+Stop the other process or change the port mapping in `docker-compose.yml` before running `docker-compose up` again.